-$$Y{st} = \alpha_s + \beta_t + \tau D{st} + \varepsilon{st} \tag{1}$$ in which outcome Y{st} in school s and year t is a function of school and year fixed effects (i.e., α_s , δ_t), a binary indicator for ELSBG eligibility (i.e., D{st}), and a mean-zero error term.
-We note that TWFEbased estimates of the parameter of interest, τ , have a DID interpretation because there is no variation in treatment timing with all ITT schools offered the opportunity to apply to the grant at the same time.
+$$Y{st} = \alpha_s + \beta_t + \tau D{st} + \varepsilon{st} \tag{2}$$ in which outcome Y{st} in school s and year t is a function of school and year fixed effects (i.e., α_s , β_t), a binary indicator for ELSBG eligibility in the post-treatment years (i.e., D{st}), and a meanzero error term.
+We note that TWFE-based estimates of the parameter of interest, τ , have a DID interpretation because there is no variation in treatment timing with all ITT schools offered the opportunity to apply to the grant at the same time.
 However, the internal validity of this approach relies critically on a parallel-trends assumption that states the outcome changes in comparison schools over time provide a valid measure for how the untreated potential outcomes of the ITT schools (which are unobservable) would have changed over time.
 Event-study estimates (see Figure A3) provide evidence inconsistent with this assumption.
 Specifically, across all 4 test measures, we see that the ELA scores of ITT schools were trending significantly downward relative to comparison schools before the ELSBG initiative began.
+Our DID results also suffer from the possibility of mean reversion, in which extreme values tend to move closer to the average over time; because ELSBG-eligible schools are drawn from the bottom of the ELA-score distribution, if ELSBG-eligible schools are compared to higher-performing schools, then mean reversion may cause an appearance of improvement due to ELSBG when those improvements may have been statistically likely to occur without the intervention.